Kitware/Danesfield/deployment/conda/README.rst

 Install Conda
 =============
 Conda3 is required to setup the environment using Python 3.
 Follow the URL below to install miniconda3 for your platform.
-Plase ensure that you install Conda3 (for Python3) and not Conda2 or Anaconda.
+Please ensure that you install Conda3 (for Python3) and not Conda2 or Anaconda.

 https://conda.io/miniconda.html